|Richard Barthelmess as Tony Mako|

 Whatever its checkered history, we can see Four Hours to Kill now.
 (Quite a good print has turned up on youtube, and from various rare film sources -- although the print in circulation now has French subtitles!)
 Barthelmess plays Tony Mako, a murderer being returned to prison under guard after breaking out a few weeks earlier; he spends ninety percent of the film handcuffed to Charles C. Wilson, the excellent actor playing Taft, the experienced New York City detective charged with bringing him in.

 Mako is not a celebrity gangster like Little Caesar, Scarface, or the Public Enemy, not a boss of bosses or a headline grabbing killer; he’s a small-time criminal, who, to his agonized regret, shot and killed a gas station owner in the course of an ill-planned hold-up.
 He was caught and convicted of murder — of which he is clearly guilty — and is being taken back to prison for execution.
-We first see Mako and Taft in the auditorium watching the show, handcuffed together, with an overcoat draped over their joined wrists to avoid scaring the other patrons.
-Taft is a kindly but thoroughly professional cop; he and Mako are killing time waiting for a train.
+There is no danger of his gang coming to rescue him; he has no gang.
+He's just a punk, We first see Mako and Taft in the auditorium watching the show, handcuffed together, with an overcoat draped over their joined wrists to avoid scaring the other patrons.
+Taft is a kindly but thoroughly professional cop; he and Mako are simply killing time waiting for a train.

 One of the interesting things about this movie is that so much is shown without dialog — we are shown but not told that Mako is feeling ill, and the two leave the auditorium and head to the men’s room.
 Another one of the interesting things about it is that the next scene takes place, in fact, in the men’s room (something I can’t remember seeing in any film of the 20s, 30s, and 40s), where you see Mako rinsing out his mouth and spitting in the sink as if he has just been sick (another first).